Union Quakers of Philadelphia

 The Union Quakers of Philadelphia were a professional independent football team, based in Philadelphia, Pennsylvania, in 1921.
 The team evolved from a number of pro players who played with the Union Club of Phoenixville during their 1920 season.
 During their only season of operation, the club won the "Philadelphia City Championship".
-All of the team's home games were played at the Baker Bowl.
+All of the team's home games were played at the Phillies' National League Park on North Broad Street.

 History

 Origins

 At the end of a highly successful 1920 football season, the team's coach and captain, Heinie Miller, created a proposal for the directors of the Phoenixville Union Club to sponsor his pro football team for a second season.
 The team was to have the same line-up as the previous year's.
 However, the proposal was declined by the club, who opted instead to field a less costly team of mostly local talent.
 As a result, Miller and Leo Conway quickly announced the formation of the Union Athletic Association of Philadelphia.

 The Union Club, however, was often referred to by the press as the "Union Athletic Association", a name that was associated with the Phoenixville team.
 So to avoid confusion, the new organization's name was soon changed to the Union Quakers of Philadelphia.
 The "Union" reference was kept as an attempt to maintain some continuity and to remind the fans that this was essentially the same line-up that had been so successful in Phoenixille in 1920.
 The team also featured many players from the University of Pennsylvania, who were nicknamed the "Quakers".
 For example, Bill Hollenback a former All-American at Penn played for the Union Quakers in 1921, as did future Philadelphia Eagles founder, co-owner and coach, Bert Bell.
 The team's manager Leo Conway was also Penn alumnus as were most of the Union Quakers offensive linemen, like Heinie Miller, Lou Little and Lud Wray.